nerviatas/.github/profile/README.md

 We uphold a _Codex Virtutum_ that describes the _Guiding Principles for Ethical Cybernetics_.
 View it here: [NERVIATAS//CODEX](https://nerviatas.com/codex).

-> “Every limb belongs to a greater body.” - Us.

-## 00 // What we do
+## II // What we do

 We build responsive prosthetics and human augmentation.
 Our focus is robustness, low-latency, fault-tolerance, and engineering that is transparent and verifiable.

-## 01 // Why this matters
+## III // Why this matters

 Prosthetic control trades speed for stability.
 Research teams need quick iteration.
 Users need reliability every time they move.
 Our stack serves both needs without hidden magic.
 We're not here to trade.
+We're here to build a new system. **The Nerviatas System**.

-## 02 // What is open here
+## IV // What is open here

 You will find high level docs, example schemas, and small utilities that help the community.
 Core production code lives in private repos.
 We publish what is useful to others and does not create safety risk.

-## 03 // Work with us
+## V // Work with us

 If you work in prosthetics, control, embedded, perception, or tooling and this direction resonates, reach out.
 Tell us what you have built and what you want to